Míchel (footballer, born 1988): Loans and Levante

 In early June 2010, deemed surplus to requirements by coach Emery – for instance, in the 2009–10 campaign he only collected 28 minutes in the league, all as a late substitute – Míchel was loaned for one season to Deportivo de La Coruña.
-He spent most of the campaign injured, and the Galicians were also relegated after 20 straight years in the top flight.
+He spent most of the campaign injured, and the Galicians were also relegated after 20 years in the top flight.

 At Hércules CF, where he spent the 2011–12 season, Míchel scored a career-best 13 goals, also being a key player as the team nearly returned to the top tier.
 The club attempted to acquire the player permanently, but were eventually denied.

 Míchel rescinded his contract with Valencia in June 2012, and signed a three-year deal with neighbouring Levante UD shortly after.
 He scored eight goals in 51 official games in his only season, including two in 11 in that campaign's UEFA Europa League.